 Q. Can I broadcast music production and performance on Twitch Creative?

-A. Musicians can use Twitch Creative to share their process, whether it’s music production, practicing an instrument or performing, you can do it on Twitch Creative under the Music Community.
+A. Sure!
+Musicians can use Twitch Creative to share their process.
+Whether it’s music production, practicing an instrument or performing, you can do it on Twitch Creative under the Music Community.
+This can include your own compositions, or arrangements of your favorite song (such as, a “cover” version), so long as it is a live performance on Twitch, and all of the elements of the performance are created wholly by you – and not any other people (meaning, your performance should not include performance elements of the original song).
 To join the Music Community, just use the tag #music in your title.

 Q. What about the Music directory?
 What if I stream under there?